 - The gender balance is roughly equal.

 - Although hours can be flexible, long days with travel are commonplace.
 There is frequent travel within a working day and occasional absence from home at night.
-Overseas work or travel is not common but will depend on the setting.
+Overseas travel is unusual, but this will depend on where you work.

 Graduates from any discipline can enter this profession, but a degree in one of the following subjects may put you ahead of the competition: